bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 When using the `this.$bvModal.msgBoxOk(...)` or `this.$bvModal.msgBoxConfirm(...)` methods for generating modals, you may want the modal content to be more than just a string message.
-As mentioned in the [message box notes](#message-box-notes) section above, you can pass _arrays_ of vNodes as the message and title for more complex content.
+As mentioned in the [message box notes](#message-box-notes) section above, you can pass _arrays_ of VNodes as the message and title for more complex content.

 Use Vue's
 [`this.$createElement`](https://vuejs.org/v2/guide/render-function.html#createElement-Arguments)
-method to generate vNodes.
+method to generate VNodes.

 ```html
 <template>